 While we love to have feedback from multiple people in some situations, don’t invite others into the tasting until you have a really clear opinion of your own, that way you avoid bias and influenced opinion.

 You may not think that someone else’s opinion will sway your own, but we promise, it will.

-Mentioned above, taking your time to taste test is important.
-Having a sip of each protein, going back again, and even a third time is very acceptable and normal in tasting.
+As mentioned above, taking your time to taste test is important.
+Sipping each protein, going back again, and even a third time is very acceptable and normal in the tasting.

 We cannot guarantee we will have samples and emails to you as soon as next week, but we are always considering our range and new products.

 If you would like to be added to the list of product testers and feel after reading this, you’d make a great candidate, you can register your interest through the links below;

 Dairy Protein Testers - Survey Form